-Ronald Jason Pierreroy is the maintenance technician for Lheidli T’enneh Nation.
+Ronald Jason Pierreroy is the Asset Management Supervisor for Lheidli T’enneh Nation.
 He provides overall maintenance support for the band’s assets.
 He completed his first-year carpentry and level 03 culinary arts in basic, advanced, and specialty in post-secondary.
 Prior to LTFN, he has the wealth of experience of overall 33 years in a wide variety of places such as a sawmill, commercial kitchen, residential construction, office furniture, and equipment providers.

 Jason is a proud LTFN member and he was born, raised, and lived his whole life in the city of Prince George.
 He is happily married and the father of one child.
 He is fond of outdoor and sports activities.

 Adam Ethier is the Manager, IT, Asset, and Emergency Management for Lheidli T’enneh Nation.
 He procures, configures, installs, upgrades, and maintains all the IT infrastructure owned by the Nation, works with Zawad to maintain Asset Management across the Nation, and is responsible developing, maintaining, managing, and implementing all levels of Emergency Management for the Nation.

 Before joining LTFN, Adam working in a variety of enterprise level IT departments, including a provincial school districts, an inter-provincial FTL trucking company, and a national glass company.
 He also worked as a fire fighter for over 10 years, and has a passion for safety culture and emergency management.
 He brings a wealth of experience, knowledge, and passion in all areas related to IT and Emergency Management.